Transition to Adult services

 ASD Buddy-Sitting The team is committed to working with you, within your home, to ensure that you are confident to take some time for yourself and your loved ones.
 Photos and information of currently available BuddySitters can be found on the RainbowSIBS website.

-AuKids Magazine is a quarterly publication for parents of children with autism which won the Specialist Magazine of the Year Award in the Prolific North Awards 2015.
+AuKids Magazine is a quarterly publication for parents and carers of children and young people with autism which won the Specialist Magazine of the Year Award in the Prolific North Awards 2015.
 Aukids is run by journalist Debby Elley who has twins with autism, and speech and language therapist Tori Houghton.

 British Dyslexia Association The voice of dyslexic people.
 We aim to influence government and other institutions to promote dyslexia friendly society, that enables dyslexic people of all ages to reach their full potential.

-The Centre for Child Mental Health aims to support both child professionals and parents with the latest evidence based tools, techniques, brain science and psychological research on how to enable children and teenagers to thrive.
-To achieve this aim, The Centre has been offering international conferences, training events and resources to professionals and parents for over 15 years.
+The Centre for Child Mental Health aims to support both child professionals and parents/carers with the latest evidence based tools, techniques, brain science and psychological research on how to enable children and young people to thrive.
+To achieve this aim, The Centre has been offering international conferences, training events and resources to professionals and parents/carers for over 15 years.